micksle/KPI_Chores/2nd term/README.md

-## The folder represents all the desciplines that were held during the `first term` of studying <!-- at Igor Sikorsky Kyiv Polytechnic Institute -->
+## The folder represents all the desciplines that were held during the `second term` of studying <!-- at Igor Sikorsky Kyiv Polytechnic Institute -->

 Represented disciplines:
 |Discipline|Language|